marcelk04/Starlight/README.md

 # Starlight Engine

-Starlight Engine is a game engine written in C++ and Vulkan.
+Starlight Engine is a 3D game engine written in C++ using the Vulkan API.
 It uses GLFW for window management and glm for math.
 It is a work in progress and is not yet ready for use.

 ## Installing the Dependencies